themayursinha/blog/_posts/2026-05-06-mcp-security-the-new-supply-chain-risk-for-ai-agents.md

 ### 6) Sandboxed local execution

 Local MCP servers should run with the least filesystem, network, process, and credential access possible.
-Containers, app sandboxes, restricted working directories, egress limits, and explicit directory grants are not overkill.
-They are the minimum bar once local servers can touch source code and secrets.
+Containers, app sandboxes, restricted working directories, egress limits, and explicit directory grants are reasonable baseline controls once local servers can touch source code and secrets.

 This is also a Secure by Design issue.
 CISA's [Secure by Design](https://www.cisa.gov/securebydesign) guidance argues that security should be a core product requirement, not a feature added later.
 AI software is still software.
 MCP servers should be safe by default.